SmileAssassinLuo/note/README.md

 # note
-this resository is a store house of note
+this respository is a store house of note